alexwlchan/alexwlchan.net/src/notes/2025/2025-09-21-go-test-verbose.md

 ---
-layout: til
+layout: note
 title: Use the `-v` flag to get verbose output from Go tests
 summary: This prints all `t.Log` and `t.Logf` calls, even if the test succeeds or times out.
 date: 2025-09-21 22:23:42 +01:00
-tags:
+topics:
-  - golang
+  - Go
-  - software testing
+  - Software testing
-old_syntax_highlighting: true
 ---
 I had a Go test which was timing out, and I wanted to see the log messages being written by `t.Log` and `t.Logf` to find out where it was getting stuck.
 Normally these messages are only written if the test fails, to help you with debugging.